rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_4/Breadth_First_Search.md

 -   To give an adjacency list representation of a graph, for each vertex v list all the vertices adjacent to v

--   To given an adjacency matrix representation of a graph create a square matrix A and label the rows and columns with the vertices: the entry in row i column j is 1 if vertex j is adjacent to vertex i and 0 if it is not
+-   To get an adjacency matrix representation of a graph create a square matrix A and label the rows and columns with the vertices: the entry in row i column j is 1 if vertex j is adjacent to vertex i and 0 if it is not